webkea/blog/_posts/2015-09-03-new-post-title.markdown

 ---
 layout: post
-title: "New Post Title"
+title: "Taking the leap"
 modified:
 categories: posts
-description:
+description: "How we decided to take the leap of faith, quit our jobs, and start a business."
-tags: []
+tags: [business, startups]
 image:
   feature:
   credit: